l0ve2cr3ate/fullstack-open-2020/part3/phonebook-backend/README.md

 ### Solutions for part3 phonebook-backend.

-In order to start the server locally, run the command: `npm start` To run the server locally in development mode, runt the command: `npm run dev`
+In order to start the server locally, run the command: `npm start`
+To run the server locally in development mode, run the command: `npm run dev`

 #### Deployed server/app